-Natural factors Cultural factors Perceptual features

-Common land: Settlement pattern:

-None noted Boxgrove has a medieval core and more modern

-extensions

-Heathland: Contribution of private gardens to landscape Aesthetic sensitivity - Elements of

-None noted character: openness/enclosure:

-Some contribution of garden trees to landscape character More enclosed adjacent to settlements.
-Large

-character open fields to centre of sub-area

-Other significant vegetation cover: Cultural associations: Aesthetic sensitivity - landscape pattern:

-Vineyard Boxgrove Priory founded in about 1107 Generally simple and large scale.
-Smaller

-· Roman Road (Stane Street) to north-west of sub-area scale near settlements

-Priority Habitat Inventory/Phase 1 records: Features of cultural importance:

-Small areas of deciduous woodland in north of sub- As above

-area associated with Tinwood Estate and Keepers

-Cottage and with disused pit at Cockshot Dell

-Presence of SPA/SAC/SSSI/SNCI/SANG local

-wildlife designation/Semi-Natural Ancient

-Woodland:

-None noted

-Other information

-Sensitivity score: Sensitivity score: Sensitivity score:

-Medium/low Medium/high Medium

-Landscape sensitivity score:

-Medium

-Additional comments:
+Settlement pattern: Settlement pattern.
+Boxgrove has a medieval core and more modern extensions Contribution of private gardens to landscape Aesthetic sensitivity - Elements of character: openness/enclosure: Some contribution of garden trees to landscape character More enclosed adjacent to settlements.
+Large open fields to centre of sub-area Cultural associations: Aesthetic sensitivity - landscape pattern: Boxgrove Priory founded in about 1107 Generally simple and large scale.
+Smaller Roman Road (Stane Street) to north-west of sub-area scale near settlements Features of cultural importance: As above Sensitivity score: Sensitivity score: Medium/high Medium extensions Contribution of private gardens to landscape character: Some contribution of garden trees to landscape character Cultural associations: Boxgrove Priory founded in about 1107 Roman Road (Stane Street) to north-west of sub-area Features of cultural importance: As above Sensitivity score:

 Adjacent settlement:

 Boxgrove, Halnaker, Crockerhill

 Character of the urban edge:

 Generally well-vegetated

-Contrary were regenated

 Presence in a floodplain:

 No

 Relationship with adjacent wider countryside:

 Connects well with wider countryside to the north, west and east

-Character of adjacent village(s):
+Character of adjacent village/s)

-Boxgrove has historic core around priory and 20 th century extension, especially to west
+Character of adjacent village(s): Boxgrove has historic core around priory and 20 th century extension, especially to west

 Halnaker is an historic hamlet

+Halilakei is all historic halfilet

 Historic links with the wider area if known:

 Stane Street Roman Road links London Bridge with Chichester runs just outside sub-area

 Ecological links with the wider area if known:

 Recreational links with the wider area: